Love Me If You Dare (film): Release

 Love Me If You Dare had its world premiere at the Telluride Film Festival on 29 August 2003.
-The film was released theatrically in France by Mars Distribution on 17 September 2003 and in Belgium by Cinéart on 24 September 2003.
+It was released theatrically in France by Mars Distribution on 17 September 2003 and in Belgium by Cinéart on 24 September 2003.
+The film was a box office success in France, selling over one million tickets.
+It grossed $8.6 million worldwide.